Heidelberg offers innovative solutions for the growing label market with its Gallus brand.

 Jointly developed by Gallus and Heidelberger Druckmaschinen AG, the new digital inline label printing system features a printing module with state-of-the-art inkjet printing heads.
 The strengths of digital printing combined with inline finishing processes that have been specially optimized for digital printing enable the Gallus Labelfire to varnish, embellish and further process labels inline – from the roll to the finished die-cut label in a single production operation.

-This 7-color inkjet system delivers up to 96 percent of the simulated PANTONE® PLUS color space in outstanding quality.
+This 7-color inkjet system delivers up to 96 percent of the simulated PANTONE® PLUS color guide in outstanding quality.

 The Gallus Labelfire combines UV inkjet printing quality with the inline productivity of flexo printing and the benefits of screen printing.